nystudio107/routemap/README.md

 ### Route Rules

 The controller API endpoint `/admin/actions/routeMap/getAllRouteRules` will return all of your website's route rules in an associative array.
-By default, they are in Craft CMS format:
+By default, they are in Craft CMS format (e.g.: `blog/{slug}`):

 ```
 {